 Collaborating with Tribal Philanthropies

-Funding for American Indian/Alaska Native (AI/AN) organizations is low and declining as a share of total foundation giving, according to the Foundation Funding for Native American Issues and Peoples, prepared by The Foundation Center in cooperation with Native Americans in Philanthropy.
+Funding for American Indian/Alaska Native (AI/AN) organizations is low and declining as a share of total foundation giving, according to the Foundation Funding for Native American Issues and Peoples, prepared by Candid in cooperation with Native Americans in Philanthropy.
 Approximately 60% of the funding for AI/AN programs and organizations come from 10 large foundations.
 Overall, the median amount for a grant that focused on AI/AN populations was $50,000.

 While the total amount of giving to tribal causes is relatively low, philanthropic funding is a critical source of support for tribal health and well-being.
 Major philanthropic funders of tribal programs and initiatives include national foundations, such as the Robert Wood Johnson Foundation, and regional foundations, such as the Northwest Area Foundation.
 Community foundations, especially those affiliated with tribal governments, are also key sources of funding for tribal causes.
 For example, the Spirit Mountain Community Fund of the Confederated Tribes of Grand Ronde has provided over $77 million to nonprofit organizations, government agencies, and all nine of Oregon's federally recognized tribes.

 - The Paul G. Allen Family Foundation works in partnership with Native communities to support health and wellness, economic self-sufficiency, youth engagement, and professional development activities.
 For example, the foundation has provided over $500,000 in grants to the SouthEast Alaska Regional Health Consortium (SEARHC), a nonprofit health organization managed by Alaska Native individuals.